 Fun fact, don't plant raspberries near black walnut trees.
-We didn’t know this at first, and our raspberries suffered because of it.
+We didn’t know this at first, and wondered why our raspberries suffered.
 After we cut the tree down, the raspberries thrived.
 Also, be sure to plant them where they will get plenty of sunlight.

 We also have a blueberry patch at our home.
-It’s a wonderful addition and tasty too.
-We’re in planting zone 7b.
+It’s a wonderful addition to our raspberry patch, and they are tasty too.

-Blackberries grow on our property as well.
-We have a large patch of them, and they’re delicious.
+We also have some blackberries on our properties.
 They come in a little later than the blueberries.

 Strawberries are a delicious plant to grow as a perennial around your home.
 The original plant will birth baby plants which return year after year.

-What makes strawberries an excellent addition to a perennial garden is they can be grown where they can sprawl out, you can grow them in containers (I’ve grown them in barrels with great success,) or you can grow them in raised beds.
+What makes strawberries an excellent addition to a perennial garden is they can be grown whereever they can sprawl out.
+You can grow them in containers (I’ve grown them in barrels with great success,) or you can grow them in raised beds.

 Lemon trees are only perennials in certain locations.
 If you live in an area where frost and freezing temperatures are common over winter, lemon trees won’t survive.

-However, if you still want to grow lemons, plant the tree in a container and move it indoors or to the greenhouse over winter for protection.
+But you can still have them all year if you plant the tree in a container and willing to move it indoors or to the greenhouse over the winter for protection.

-Lime trees are also perennials in certain locations.
-Like lemons, they don’t stand up well to frost and freezing temperatures.
+Like lemons, lime trees are also perennials in certain locations because they don’t stand up well to frost and freezing temperatures.

 If you don’t live in a warmer climate, it’s a good idea to plant lime trees in a container to be able to move them to a sunnier location when needed.

-We have fig trees on our property in zone 7b, and so far they handle cooler temperatures well within reason.
-As mentioned, we live in planting zone 7b.
+We have some fig trees on our property in zone 7b, and so far they handle cooler temperatures well within reason, even though the recommended zone starts at 8.

 In our planting zone, we have cold temperatures for irregular periods and snow on occasion.
 Be sure to check your planting zone to know if figs should be treated as a true perennial, an annual, or planted in a container to have growing success in your area.

-Well, mulberries could be what you’re looking for.
-Mulberries have many incredible benefits such as supporting healthy blood sugar levels, supporting your immune system and providing antioxidants.
+Mulberries are awesome.
+Mulberries have many benefits such as supporting healthy blood sugar levels, supporting your immune system and providing antioxidants.
 You can eat them raw, dry them, or make a syrup for pancakes or ice cream.

 Rhubarb is a personal favorite of mine to grow.
 It takes a few years for it to begin producing, but it comes back larger and larger with each passing year.